 Valuing inclusion Theory of Change

-Part of the long running Explore Your Universe national STEM engagement programme, this key section focuses on valuing equity and inclusion in STEM engagement for its positive impact for individuals and society, and as the key to unlocking more diverse participation in STEM research, development, industry and innovation for the future of the UK.
+Part of the long running Explore Your Universe national STEM engagement programme, this Theory of Change values equity and inclusion in STEM engagement for its positive impact for individuals and society, and as the key to unlocking more diverse participation in STEM research, development, industry and innovation for the future of the UK.

 Valuing inclusion in STEM: The problem